 Australia Board Members

-African Enterprise has a board of ten governing members from Australia and New Zealand.
+African Enterprise has a board of eight governing members from Australia.

 Mr Jeffrey Lindsay Collett: Chairman